TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

       </div>
    </div>

-Where to display the flash messages in an Extbase-based BE module is as simple as moving the View Helper around.
+Where to display the flash messages in an `Extbase`:pn:-based backend module is as simple as moving the `ViewHelper`:pn: around.

 .. index::